-Architectural Technician (ARCH) Architectural Technology (ARCH)
+Architectural Technician (ARCH) Architectural Technology (ARC3)

-Available as a two or three-year program; option for a one-year certificate in Residential Drafting and Design
+Available as a two or three-year program; option for a one-year certificate in Residential Drafting and Design Techniques

 - Program Code